rudresh-v/al-folio/_pages/about.md

 Hi!
 I'm currently working as a **Senior Analyst** in **Deutsche Bank**.
 For past one year, I’ve been working on **OCR** and **Document Understanding** to streamline document processing inside the organization.

 I'm an aspiring **PhD candidate**.
 My research interests primarily focus on **Document Understanding**, **Multimodal Document Processing**, and **Document Analysis utilizing Generative AI**.

-More precisely, my focus lies in exploring techniques for Document Understanding that enable the extraction of structured data from unstructured multimodal documents.
-The ultimate objective is to is to provide the data for data-driven machine learning, including the advancement of LLMs.
+You can find more details in my [CV](/cv).

-I graduated from SPIT Mumbai with a **B.Tech** degree in **Computer Engineering**.
+I graduated from [SPIT Mumbai](https://spit.ac.in) with a **B.Tech** degree in **Computer Engineering**.
 During my undergraduate studies, I worked as a **research intern**, conducting research on Cross Event Detection from social media data under the guidance of **Prof. Pramod Bide**.
 In addition to this, I have published three [research papers](/publications/) covering various topics, including NLP, Federated Learning, Explainable AI, Computer Vision, and Edge Computing.
 I was also honored with the **Best Graduation Project Award**

+I enjoy learning the fundamental workings of things and attempting to build them from scratch.
+Additionally, I have a passion for solving real-world problems; feel free to check out my previous [projects](/projects).

 <!-- I graduated from SPIT Mumbai with a B.Tech degree in **Computer Engineering**.
 During my undergraduate, I worked on Cross Event Detection from social media data under guidance of **Prof. Pramod Bide**, published three [research papers](/publications/) encompassing NLP, Federated Learning, Explainable AI, Computer Vision and Edge Computing.
 Also won the **Best Graduation Project Award**. -->